particle-iot/docs/src/content/en/photon/shields.md

 ![LEDs]({{assets}}/images/mk-led-3mm.bmp)

 These are general purpose 3mm LEDs.
 You can never have enough of them!
-Use a resistor in series when hooking them up to the Spark Core. ( 220 ohms to 1K ohms)
+Use a resistor in series when hooking them up to the Particle device. ( 220 ohms to 1K ohms)

 - Red (5)
 - Green (5)